TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/tendersure/index.md

 # TenderSure Integration

-TenderSure is the comprehensive provider vetting and qualification system that ensures all service providers on the Trific platform meet strict quality, competency, and reliability standards.
+TenderSure is the comprehensive provider vetting and qualification system that ensures all service providers on the TRIFIC platform meet strict quality, competency, and reliability standards.
 This integration is fundamental to maintaining platform quality and client trust.

 ## Overview